datamade/census/README.rst

 `for` argument accepts a `"*"` wildcard character or `Census.ALL`.
 The wildcard is not valid for the `in` parameter.

-The default year is 2011.
-To access 2010 data, pass a year parameter to the API call::
+The default year is 2013.
+To access earlier data, pass a year parameter to the API call::

     c.acs.state(('NAME', 'B25034_010E'), states.MD.fips, year=2010)